keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

   View --> Update
   Update --> Model
 ```
+---

 ## The Code

-The parts of code that are using concepts from TEA:
+Here are the parts of the code where I applied TEA concepts:

-- Instead of using OOP classes to implement the respoitory pattern, I went *functional* and followed **TEA** convention:
+- Instead of using OOP classes to implement the repository pattern, I went functional and followed TEA conventions:

 ```python
 # Data model type aliases